Fatima Payman is a Senator for Western Australia.

 Fatima is an Australian Muslim with cultural roots from Afghanistan.
 The eldest daughter of four children, she was raised in the Northern suburbs of Perth.

-Arriving as a refugee, her Dad worked hard to provide for her, her mum and her siblings.
+Fatima’s dad arrived in Australia as a refugee and worked hard to provide for her, her mum and her siblings.
 While her Dad worked around the clock as a kitchen hand, a security guard and a taxi driver, her Mum looked after the family before starting her own small business of providing driving lessons.

 Her father instilled in Fatima the values of hard work and perseverance.
 She has seen his experience echoed in the lives of many of the workers she has met in her time as an organiser at United Workers Union.